 What Should I Do Now?

-If you or someone you know has been diagnosed with ovarian cancer after years of use of talcum powder, you may be able to file a claim through a personal injury lawsuit.
+If you or someone you know has been diagnosed with ovarian cancer after years of use of talcum powder, you may be able to file a claim through a talcum powder lawsuit.
 Speaking with a team of experienced legal professionals can advise you of the validity of your claim and your possible next steps moving forward.
 Since medical studies thus far have not been able to prove that use of talcum powder is completely safe, you may be better off consulting with an attorney to determine whether you have grounds for a claim or not.
 Although the debate about the true severity of the risks posed by this product still rages on, educating yourself and determining whether talcum powder could be partly or fully responsible for an ovarian cancer diagnosis is your best bet.

 Request Your Free Case Evaluation

 The original link between talcum powder and ovarian cancer was discovered in 1971 in a medical study that demonstrated talc particles in the ovarian tissue for cancer patients.
 This was the first instance in which medical professionals realized that women could be at risk for a consistent use of these products.
 Despite these original findings, companies like Johnson & Johnson® have continued to argue against the severity of the risks posed by talcum powder.